Reflection groups, reflection arrangements, and invariant real varieties: Introduction

 In particular, this result yields Theorem~\ref{thm:main} for all reflection groups of rank $\le 3$.
 The group $F_4$ is treated in Section~\ref{sec:codim1} and we provide computational evidence that Theorem~\ref{thm:main} also holds for $H_4$.
 That supports the following conjecture.

 \begin{conj} Let $G$ be an irreducible and essential reflection group.
 Then any nonempty and $k$-sparse $G$-invariant real variety $X$ intersects $\H_k(G)$. \end{conj}

+Proposition~\ref{prop:conj-equiv} provides a different geometric perspective on Conjecture~\ref{conj:main} in terms of real orbit spaces and implies (Proposition~\ref{prop:lower_bound}) that $X$ will in general not meet $\H_{l}(G)$ for $l < k$.
 In Section~\ref{sec:higher_codim}, we prove a weaker form of Conjecture~\ref{conj:main} under an extra assumption on the defining polynomials of $X$.
 In Section~\ref{sec:StrNum}, we obtain upper bounds on the dimension of the stratum that meets $X$ in terms of the combinatorics of parabolic subgroups of $G$.
 Our results generalize to varieties invariant under the adjoint action of Lie groups and we explore this connection in Section~\ref{sec:lie}.

 Acevedo and Velasco~\cite{velasco} independently considered the related problem of certifying nonnegativity of $G$-invariant homogeneous polynomials.
 They show that low-degree forms (where the exact degree depends on the group) are nonnegative if and only if they are nonnegative on $\H_{n-1}(G)$.
 Questions of nonnegativity of polynomials $f \in \R[V]^G$ are subsumed by our results.
 Let us call a $G$-invariant semialgebraic set $S \subseteq V$ $k$-sparse if $S$ is defined in terms of equations and inequalities with polynomials in $\R[\pi_1,\dots,\pi_k]$.